11 ill after suspicious letter arrives at military base

 "Base officials and are coordinating with local HAZMAT teams and FBI.
 Several Marines are receiving medical care as a result of this incident.
 No additional details are available at this time as the investigation is ongoing," Block said.

+The law enforcement official said the text of the letter contained derogatory, at time unintelligible and ranting language, and was addressed to a commanding officer at the base.
+Investigators are still determining what relationship, if any, the sender had with the base.

-The spokeperson for the Arlington Country Fire Department said that the incident response is being scaled back, however, the investigation remains ongoing.
+The spokesperson for the Arlington Country Fire Department said that the incident response is being scaled back, however, the investigation remains ongoing.

 A corporal, gunnery sergeant and a colonel all exhibited symptoms of a burning sensation on their hands and face, according to Specialist Nicholas Hodges who spoke to CNN from the base.